This post may include affiliate links that earn us a small commission.

-- I prefer to use chicken thighs with bone in and w/o skin.
-I remain juicy and soaks up all the flavours really well.
+- I prefer to use chicken thighs with bone-in and w/o skin.
+I remain juicy and soaks up all the flavours well.
 Roasting the chicken thighs first helps to build up the flavour.
 So first season the chicken thighs and roast each side for 2-3 minutes until little brown spot start appearing.

-- Butter makes the sauce rich and also add flavour.
+- Butter makes the sauce rich and also adds flavour.
 A dash of oil along with butter keeps the butter from burning.

 - Now the important step is when to add the cream.
 One of the most common issues I hear is the cream splits and makes the sauce grainy.
 So here is a little tip, make sure the gas is off while adding the cream to the pan ( in this case the Instant Pot should be off).
 After adding the cream mix everything well and don’t boil the sauce.
 So it is always recommended to add cream to the end.

 Can I Use Frozen Chicken Thighs?

 One of the beauties of the instant pot is, it lets you cook chicken directly from the freezer.
 There are a couple of factors when it comes to cooking frozen chicken in the instant pot.
 First, the cooking time increases from 10 mins to 15 minutes and with a natural pressure release of 10 minutes.